pliceebi/spotify_playlist_generator/README.md

 For now I get tracks from 5 different groups where each of them has its own post structure.
 And that is why when you want to add a new VK group that should be processed, first you need to determine its structure and write corresponding code.
-This part is what makes this project is kind of hard to use for your own public.
+This part is what makes this project is kind of hard to use for your own needs.

 But when you are done with this part, you can finally enjoy listening to music without spending extra time manually switching between different VK tabs and searching for the same liked VK tracks in Spotify